Bulk-boundary correspondence and singularity-filling in long-range free-fermion chains

 We thus convert the question of finite-size edge mode splitting to a question about asymptotics of Toeplitz determinants.
 While there are several assumptions required to connect this theory to the edge mode splittings, the underlying singularity-filling picture for Toeplitz determinant asymptotics is in many cases fully rigorous.
 We outline some of these results in Appendix \ref{app:filling}; important references are \cite{Hartwig69,Widom90,Boettcher06, Boettcher06b}.

 \textbf{Novel topological probe.} A remarkable consequence is that the finite-size splitting of the lowest energy mode depends on the total number of edge modes.
-In fact, we can turn this into a probe of $\omega$: by perturbing a short-range chain $f_s(z)$ (with winding $\omega$) by a long-range test function, its finite-size splitting exponent will allow us to find $\omega$.
+In fact, we can turn this into a probe of $\omega$: by perturbing a short-range chain $f_s(z)$ (with winding $\omega$) by a long-range test function, its finite-size splitting exponent will allow us to find $\omega$ (note that this is the scaling of the lowest one-particle energy, no further information about the spectrum is required).
 An example test function would be $ f_{\textrm{LRK}}(z)$, with $\Delta=0$.
-Then for the function $f(z)=f_s(z)+\eps f_{\textrm{LRK}}(z)$, for $\eps$ small, our picture gives a finite-size splitting $L^{-(\alpha+2(\lvert\omega\rvert-1))}$.
+Then for the function $f(z)=f_s(z)+\epsilon f_{\textrm{LRK}}(z)$, for $\epsilon$ small, our picture gives a finite-size splitting $L^{-(\alpha+2(\lvert\omega\rvert-1))}$.

 \textbf{String-order parameters.} We now consider the periodic chain.
 Define the finite fermion parity string by $\mathcal{O}_0(n)=\prod_{m=1}^{n-1} \rmi\tilde\gamma_m\gamma_m $.
 Then consider further string operators, $\mathcal{O}_\kappa(n)$, of the form $ \mathcal{O}_0(n) \gamma_{n}\gamma_{n+1}\dots\gamma_{n+\kappa}$ for $\kappa>0$ and $\mathcal{O}_0(n) \tilde\gamma_{n}\dots\tilde\gamma_{n+\lvert\kappa\rvert-1}$ for $\kappa<0$ (up to phase factors).